I was one of the first to try the new iCandy Pip – here’s why it’s the ultimate travel stroller for modern parents

 ©Emily Gilbert

 I love the look of the iCandy Pip on the whole.
 Known for being a stylish brand, this wasn't a surprise to me but sometimes you can lose that element ever so slightly when you have a compact pushchair but this isn't the case with the Pip.
-The handle feels so buttery soft - something I demanded my husband come feel immediately.
+The handle feels so soft - something I demanded my husband come feel immediately.

 iCandy Pip